FluxML/MacroTools.jl/README.md

 (underscore-less) variable, as above.

-Because `@capture` doubles as a test as well as extracting values, you can easily handle unexpected input (which would be a lot harder otherwise):
+Because `@capture` doubles as a test as well as extracting values, you can easily handle unexpected input (try writing this by hand):

 ```julia
 @capture(ex, f_{T_}(xs__) = body_) ||